 4. Bananas

-And to go along with the gut health and mood link, bananas are a great source of prebiotics, which act as food for probiotics and promote a healthy bacteria balance.
+To further support the link between gut health and mood, bananas are a great source of prebiotics, which act as food for probiotics and promote a healthy bacteria balance.

 5. Walnuts

-Like all nuts and seeds, walnuts are packed with omega-3s, fiber, and protein, making them an overall great food in general.
-Regularly eating nuts has also been found to reduce the risk for depression in some people.
+Like all nuts and seeds, walnuts are packed with omega-3s, fiber, and protein, making them a great food.
+Regularly eating nuts has also been found to reduce the risk of depression in some people.

 6. Dark Chocolate